 14. Gaming and Streaming

-If you enjoy gaming, streaming on Twitch or YouTube can turn your passion into profit.
-Gamers earn through sponsorships, ads, and donations.
+Additionally, if you enjoy gaming, streaming on Twitch or YouTube can turn your passion into profit.

 - Choose a gaming niche and start streaming.